lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the urlshort directory.<br/><br/>
 ![urlshort1](readme_images/urlshort1.png)

 - Execute the main.go file in the main folder to run the web server.
 (By default, the program will use the map on the pathyaml.yaml file to map its paths.
-You can use the f flag to specify the file or the d flag to specify a database address and use a database instead)<br/><br/>
+You can use the f flag to specify the file or the d flag to specify a database address and use that database instead)<br/><br/>
 ![urlshort2](readme_images/urlshort2.png)

 - Visit the web server by using a browser.
 For example, we will visit the /urlshort path, and the program will redirect us to https://github.com/gophercises/urlshort as specified in the path map file.<br/><br/>